UtopiaOS/book/src/chapter_02_1_neohfs.md

 ## NeoFHS

-NeoFHS stands for Neo (Greek for new) File Hierarchy Standard, it builds up on the old [FreeDesktop File Hiearchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), and tries to make it more intuitive, providing human readable names in the english language by default.
+NeoFHS stands for Neo (Greek for new) File Hierarchy Standard, it builds up on the old [FreeDesktop File Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), and tries to make it more intuitive, providing human-readable names in the English language by default.

 ### Introduction

-A file hiearchy standard, refers to the way diverse system components are stored across the computer, for example, if you come from a typical Linux background, you might be familiar with executables being on `/bin`or `/usr/bin` your user being on `/home`, or if you come from Windows, you might be used to programs being on `C:\Program Files`, in the same way, Utopia defines it's own FHS, where it expects diverse files to be located, and where the end user, might expect to find things.
+A File Hierarchy Standard (FHS) refers to the way files are stored on your computer.
+As a Linux user you might be familiar with `/home` being the home/user folder, `/dev` being for special or device files, and `/bin` being where executable files are stored.
+Someone from Windows would expect `C:\Program Files` (system) or `%localappdata%` (user) to contain programs and the user folders to be in `C:\Users`.
+The Utopia Developers believe that the FHS has to be clear and concise so that the end user doesn't have any trouble finding things and doesn't get confused by system files that don't matter to them.

-The NeoFHS tries to simplify things and remove legacy directories or desicisions that where made just to acomodate the fragmentation (such as the /usr merge), it is heavily inspired by [GoboLinux](https://gobolinux.org) but with some improvements over the top, mainly, in the organization and separation of some types of software (For example, in Utopia /Programs and /Applications are different things).
+The NeoFHS tries to simplify things and remove legacy directories or decisions that where made just to accommodate fragmentation like the /usr merge.
+It is heavily inspired and based on the [GoboLinux](https://gobolinux.org) FHS, but with some improvements in the organization and separation of some types of software.
+For example in Utopia /Programs (CLI) and /Applications (GUI) are separate.

-NeoFHS is built with this ideas in mind:
+NeoFHS is built with these ideas in mind:
 - A mother path (root path) should always be capitalized (`/Programs`, `/System`)
-- A path should always be human readable (this means no `/usr` or `/etc`) and use common and simple english words
+- A path should always be human-readable (this means no `/usr` or `/etc`) and use common and simple English words
 - Paths should be explicit in their name about what they contain

-Now that we have discussed the reasons and principals behind the NeoFHS, we can start examining how a common Utopia System is organized.
+Now that we have discussed the reasoning and principals behind the NeoFHS, we can start examining how a common Utopia System is organized.

 ```
 .